 Do coyotes attack humans?

-If they feel threatened, coyotes will kill dogs – as well as other pets left unattended outside at night.
+If they feel threatened, coyotes will attack and kill dogs.
+They may also attack and carry off cats and smaller pets left unattended outside at night.

 Can you hunt and kill coyotes in California?